MicrosoftDocs/sql-docs/docs/integration-services/scale-out/integration-services-ssis-scale-out-manager.md

 To delete a Scale Out Worker, select the Scale Out Worker and then select **-** at the bottom of the Scale Out Worker list.

 ### Enable or disable a Scale Out Worker
-To enable or disable a Scale Out Worker, select the Scale Out Worker and then select **Enable Worker** or **Disable Worker.** The status of the worker displayed in Scale Out Manager changes accordingly if the worker is not offline.
+To enable or disable a Scale Out Worker, select the Scale Out Worker and then select **Enable Worker** or **Disable Worker.** If the worker is not offline, the status of the worker displayed in Scale Out Manager changes accordingly.

 ## Edit a Scale Out Worker description
 To edit the description of a Scale Out Worker, select the Scale Out Worker and then select **Edit**.